The Internet

 1. Write the word ‘Internet’ on the board.

-Ask students to write down the first word that comes to mind when thinking of the word internet.
+What is the first thing that comes to your mind when thinking of the word ‘internet’.

 Possible Answers: video games, YouTube, Facebook, Google email